4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 ## Details

-This is a module specific to my help desk environment and most other scripts/tools for said environment depend on it.
+This is a module specific to a help desk environment and most other scripts/tools for said environment depend on it.
 Chromedriver is my preferred Webdriver.

 The general idea is to have reliable methods to initiate authenticated Sessions and/or Driver sessions with three different ServiceNow instances (while making it simple to add more).
 It also asserts that cookies are saved locally so that subsequent runs do not require a login action and, more importantly, so Sessions can also import these cookies in order to access the instance's JSON web service.